mwx27/invoices/README.md

 # Invoices App (CodeIgniter 4)

-A simple web application for creating, validating, and listing invoices, built with CodeIgniter 4.
+A simple web application for creating, updating, and listing invoices, built with CodeIgniter 4.

 ## Features
 - Add new invoices with client and invoice details
+- Update/delete existing invoices directly from the list view
+- View individual invoices as XML
+- View all invoices as XML
 - Server-side validation for all invoice fields
 - List all saved invoices in a table
 - Success and error feedback for form submissions